Existence of a Phase with Finite Localization Length in the Double Scaling Limit of N-Orbital Models: Two Energy and Length Scales

 \subsection{About the style of the present analysis of the functional integral}

 The style in this present work of our analysis of the functional integral is not rigorous.
 A fully systematic and maximally rigorous analysis would start with careful separation of globally uniform rotations from other rotations where some sites rotate differently from others, and would then perform a nonperturbative integration of the globally uniform rotations.
-Maximal rigor would also require a detailed solution of the saddle point equation including all terms that contribute to it, a systematic perturbative expansion of the determinant, and a systematic perturbative expansion of the corrections to the saddle point, including fluctuations of both the eigenvalues and the rotations.
-These requirements are all within reach, except for two difficulties.
+Maximal rigor would also require a detailed solution of the saddle point equation including all terms that contribute to it, a systematic perturbative expansion of the determinant, and a systematic perturbative expansion of the corrections to the saddle point, including fluctuations of both the eigenvalues and the rotations. \footnote{The mathematical structure of perturbative corrections to the saddle point is quite sensitive to the exact choice of which terms are included and which terms are left out in the saddle point equations.
+In order to obtain a perturbation theory where no diagram diverges in the the $N \rightarrow \infty,\; N\,K$ fixed limit, it is necessary to include in the saddle point equations terms where the eigenvalues couple to fluctuations in the angular variables.
+As a result of this inclusion the saddle point values of the eigenvalues fluctuate from point to point on the lattice, with a magnitude that is controlled by powers of $N^{-1/2}$. } These requirements are all within reach, except for two difficulties.
 The first difficulty is that it is mathematically questionable to make a perturbative expansion of fluctuations in the rotations because those fluctuations are not around a single value of the rotation matrix but instead around all points on a manifold of spatially uniform rotations.
 This difficulty manifests itself in divergences of the Jacobian which is produced when separating the globally uniform rotations from the other rotations.
+Further details about the Jacobian and its divergence are included in Appendix \ref{JacobianAppendix}.

 A second difficulty is that the gauge invariant model has competing saddle points, and the choice of saddle point can in principle be different at each site on the lattice.
 Unless the globally uniform saddle points are strongly favored over their alternatives where some sites pick one saddle point and other sites pick another, perturbative analysis of the functional integral is impossible because of the exponential proliferation of saddle points, each of which violates translational invariance.
 This issue was considered in two rigorous proofs about certain functional integrals used to study the density of states in disordered models \cite{Constantinescu87,Disertori02}.
 Such functional integrals used to study the density of states are structurally simpler than the integrals used to study the Advanced-Retarded two point correlator $R_2^{AR}$, but unfortunately the density of states does not contain information about the localized and conducting phases, while $R_2^{AR}$ does.
 In these two proofs it was shown that a single global saddle point dominates, and also rigorous control over fluctuations around the saddle point was obtained using coupled cluster expansions.
 To the author's knowledge, no similar effort has been taken to control non-uniform saddle points in functional integrals built for computing the Advanced-Retarded two point correlator $R_2^{AR}$.
 Both of these two difficulties are of a non-perturbative nature, so a narrow focus on purely perturbative mathematics will naturally bypass them.